 If you’ve ever been torn between visiting the United Kingdom or France, or maybe just want a taste of both without getting homesick, the Canadian city of Ottowa is the choice for you and one of the best places to travel in December on a budget if you’re looking for some snow.

-This grand old city features a stunning and eclectic array of buildings, heavily inspired by classic British and French architecture, as well as sleek, modern examples that one would find in cosmopolitan Europe and skyscrapers you’d find in the US of A. It’s also delightfully divided up with charming boulevards and beautiful public parks, which are particularly romantic in winter, and free!
+This grand old city features a stunning and eclectic array of buildings, heavily inspired by classic British and French architecture, as well as sleek, modern examples that one would find in cosmopolitan Europe and skyscrapers you’d find in the US of A. It’s also delightfully divided up into charming boulevards and beautiful public parks, which are particularly romantic in winter, and free!

 Apart from being a favorite among budget travelers for cheap flights and winter vacations, Ottowa is the ultimate place to learn about our beloved northern neighbors and a good place to bone up on some knowledge and Canadian history.